rust-lang/book/nostarch/chapter12.md

 To improve our program, we’ll fix four problems that have to do with the program’s structure and how it’s handling potential errors.
-First, our `main` function now performs two tasks: it parses arguments and reads files.
+First, our `main` function now performs two tasks: It parses arguments and reads files.
 As our program grows, the number of separate tasks the `main` function handles will increase.
 As a function gains responsibilities, it becomes more difficult to reason about, harder to test, and harder to change without breaking one of its parts.
-It’s best to separate functionality so each function is responsible for one task.
+It’s best to separate functionality so that each function is responsible for one task.

-This issue also ties into the second problem: although `query` and `file_path` are configuration variables to our program, variables like `contents` are used to perform the program’s logic.
+This issue also ties into the second problem: Although `query` and `file_path` are configuration variables to our program, variables like `contents` are used to perform the program’s logic.
 The longer `main` becomes, the more variables we’ll need to bring into scope; the more variables we have in scope, the harder